 Our vehicles may be subject to safety recalls by their manufacturers that could have an adverse impact on our business when we remove such recalled vehicles from our rentable fleet.
-The number of vehicles subject to manufacturer recalls increased significantly in 2014 and may continue to be at elevated levels for the foreseeable future.
+We cannot control the number of vehicles that will be subject to manufacturer recalls in the future.
 Recalls often cause us to retrieve vehicles from customers and/or not to re-rent vehicles until we can arrange for the repairs described in the recalls to be completed.
 As such, recalls can result in incremental costs, negatively impact our revenues and/or reduce our fleet utilization.
 If a large number of vehicles were to be the subject of simultaneous recalls, or if needed replacement parts were not in adequate supply, we may be unable to re-rent recalled vehicles for a significant period of time.
 We could also face liability claims related to vehicles subject to a safety recall.
 Depending on the nature and severity of the recall, it could create customer service problems, reduce the residual value of the vehicles involved, harm our general reputation and/or have an adverse impact on our financial condition or results of operations.

-Weakness in general economic conditions in the United States, Europe and other areas in which we operate, weakness in travel demand and the housing market, and/or a significant increase in fuel costs can adversely impact our business.
+Weakness in general economic conditions in the United States, Europe and other areas in which we operate, weakness in travel demand and/or a significant increase in fuel costs can adversely impact our business.